tleonardi/tleonardi.github.io/_posts/2015-01-13-page-created-from-github.md

 ---
 title: Page created from github
-description: This is my first attempo at posting from gtihub
+description: This is my first attempt at posting from github
 layout: default
 ---